 The flood modelling focused on two design events; 0.5% AEP and 0.1% AEP.
-Both events incorporated the influence of climate change using the latest guidance7 for the present day and three future epochs (2071, 2096 and 2121).
+Both events incorporated the influence of climate change using the latest guidance7 available at the time for the present day and three future epochs (2071, 2096 and 2121).
 Table 5-1 shows the peak still water sea level estimates applied to the model for each of the four epochs looking at the 0.5% and 0.1% AEP events.